NFC Payments: Everything You Need To Know About Contactless Payments

 NFC Payment Outlook for Small Businesses

-COVID-19 Accelerated NFC & Contactless Payment Adoption Rates
+COVID-19 Accelerated Contactless Payment Adoption Rates

 The rise of COVID 19 pandemic encouraged more consumers to adopt a contactless method (proximity mobile payment) when completing an in-person purchase.

-More Consumers Are Now Choosing Contactless Payments
+More Consumers Are Choosing Contactless Payments

 While 21.2% of US consumers have avoided contactless payments because of security concerns, almost half (47.2%) of them now are drawn to contactless payments as compared to traditional card transactions for convenience reasons.

-Cost & Cybersecurity Are Retailers’ Top Concerns Around NFC Payments
+Top Concerns Around NFC Payments

-NFC Payments Are Here To Stay
+NFC Payments Are Here to Stay

 Most retailers (94%) expect to see an increase in contactless payment usage.
 Among consumers who used contactless phone or card payments for the first time in May 2020, 67% were satisfied with the experience and 57% reported they would continue using the payment method after the pandemic.

-Meanwhile, 2021 Worldpay research shows that card usage is shifting increasingly to pass-through mobile wallets with the increasing popularity of mobile contactless payments.
+Meanwhile, 2021 Worldpay research shows that card usage is shifting to pass-through mobile wallets with the increasing popularity of mobile contactless payments.
 Globally, mobile wallet’s share of in-person transactions reached 28.6% of the total POS transactions, valued at more than $13.3 trillion.

 Although digital wallet payments make up a small percentage of all POS transactions in the US, they are forecast to take the biggest increase in market share as more consumers opt for cash and debit transactions.